 The image at right shows the PDF cover page to the AOR Bible study

 The AOR and the KJV are both included in the free PDF Bible study entitled The Age of Reason.

-You may also download the KJV by itself (with the ChapterVu feature) on
+You may also download the KJV by itself (with the ChapterVu feature): See

 the AOR Bible Study page.